Raythonic/watiba/README.md

 ### Directory Context

-A prominent Watiba usage point is directory context is kept for dispersed shell commands.
+An important Watiba usage point is directory context is kept for dispersed shell commands.
 Any command that changes the shell's CWD is discovered and kept by Watiba.
 Watiba achieves this by tagging a `&& echo pwd` to the user's command and then locating the result in the command's STDOUT and setting the Python environment to that CWD with `os.chdir(dir)`.
 This is automatic and opaque to the user.
 The user's STDOUT from the command(s) will not contain the product of the `echo` as this element is removed from the STDOUT array passed to the user's program.